Rebel-Quest/Documentation/GDD/README.md

 GDD is a document that tries to define and clarify your Game. it should contain all the details about you game including technical and non technical topics.

-Generaly, GDD also tries to answer these four important questions:
+In general, GDD tries to answer these four important questions:
 * How does the game play? -> the gameplay
 * How does the game look? -> the art
 * How will the game run? -> the tech